Squidyu/github-trending/README.md

 ## C

+* 【2025-05-24】[jniebuhr / gaggimate](https://github.com/jniebuhr/gaggimate) - This project upgrades a Gaggia espresso machine with smart controls to improve your coffee-making experience.
+By adding a display and custom electronics, you can monitor and control the machine more easily.
 * 【2025-05-23】[vanilla-wiiu / vanilla](https://github.com/vanilla-wiiu/vanilla) -
 * 【2025-05-18】[microsoft / documentdb](https://github.com/microsoft/documentdb) - DocumentDB is the open-source engine powering vCore-based Azure Cosmos DB for MongoDB.
 It offers a native implementation of document-oriented NoSQL database, enabling seamless CRUD operations on BSON data types within a PostgreSQL framework.
 * 【2025-05-17】[espressif / esp-webrtc-solution](https://github.com/espressif/esp-webrtc-solution) -